The Old Guard 2

 The Old Guard 2 is a 2025 American superhero film directed by Victoria Mahoney, from a screenplay by Greg Rucka and Sarah L. Walker, based on the comic book The Old Guard by Rucka and Leandro Fernández.
 Serving as a sequel to the first film, the film stars Charlize Theron, KiKi Layne, Matthias Schoenaerts, Marwan Kenzari, Luca Marinelli, Veronica Ngô, and Chiwetel Ejiofor reprising their roles from the first film while Henry Golding and Uma Thurman join the cast.
 The Old Guard 2 was released on July 2, 2025, on Netflix and received generally mixed-to-negative reviews from critics, calling it inferior to its predecessor.
-The film was the final film to be produced by Skydance before its merger with Paramount Global.
+It was the final film to be produced by Skydance before its merger with Paramount Global.

 Plot

 Off the coast of Rome, Italy, an iron maiden is brought up from the ocean floor.
 When the device is opened on the deck of the ship, it is revealed to contain Quỳnh, an immortal who has been imprisoned inside for 500 years.
 Six months after Booker was sentenced to loneliness, (Note: As depicted in the first film.)
 Andy leads Joe, Nicky, Nile, and Copley to retrieve a weapons cache from a secure compound in Split.
-While in hiding, Nile has a dream of a woman incapacitating a person inside a library before stealing their books.
+While in hiding, Nile has a dream of a woman incapacitating a person inside a library before stealing books.

 In Paris, Booker is found and abducted by Quỳnh.
-Andy and Copley track down a sage-immortal, Tuah, in Seoul, who has deep knowledge of immortals and is an old friend of Andy's, who revealed that he had rescued her when Quỳnh was being sealed in an iron maiden 500 years ago.
-He confirms that his books containing information about the immortals were stolen by an immortal named Discord, who over the centuries after parting ways with Tuah, had become a highly elusive arms dealer.
+Andy and Copley track down a sage-immortal, Tuah, in Seoul, who has deep knowledge of immortals and is an old friend of Andy's.
+It is revealed that Tuah rescued Andy after Quỳnh was sealed.
+Tuah confirms that the books containing information about every immortal were stolen by another immortal named Discord, who over the centuries after parting ways with Tuah, had become a highly elusive arms dealer.

-Andy and Copley escort Tuah to a hideout in Rimini, where Andy receives a note from Quỳnh—via Booker after he was released from captivity—demanding to see Andy in Rome, where Quỳnh had been cast into the sea.
-The two have a tense reunion during which Quỳnh blames Andy for what she perceives as Andy abandoning her promise to rescue her, before Quỳnh briefly fights against Andy and retrieves her necklace.
+Andy and Copley escort Tuah to a hideout in Rimini, where Andy receives a note from Quỳnh—via Booker after he was released from captivity—demanding to see Andy in Rome.
+Andy and Quỳnh have a tense reunion during which Quỳnh blames Andy for abandoning her, before Quỳnh briefly fights against Andy and retrieves a necklace.